 Workflows and Communication

 Being in the middle of a clinical nursing shortage, budgets are tight for a lot of healthcare organizations.
 They need to maximize staff time and efficiency.
-Therefore, when it comes to remote patient monitoring software, you will want tools that help elevate workflows from a clinical standpoint.
+Therefore, when it comes to remote patient monitoring software, you will want tools that help elevate clinical workflows.
 The key to this is streamlined communication.

 Communication unifies the patient and provider.
 It’s important that clinicians not only have the ability to send messages to patients via email and text, but that they can also support virtual visits by either phone or video, especially considering that virtual visits are necessary for reimbursement.